PULPIT TODAY SERMONS

 However, Paul is giving Christians a directive—a “Call to Action”—when he says, “continue to work OUT your salvation.”
 He wanted Christians to know that they have an obligation to participate with God in their walk with him.
 Once we have been “saved by grace” we must “work out” our manner of living for Christ in every circumstance we confront.

 I want to give you the “Pace Commentary” for Paul’s instructions for Christians in Philippians 2:12.

 Now that you are saved you have an obligation to God.
 It involves living out your place in his Kingdom.
 Be prepared for whatever life demands of you.
 Paul says, “I’m locked up in prison; but you’re free.
 I’m “working out my salvation” behind these bars by writing letters to the churches I founded.
-Conversely, you are managing businesses or working nine-to-five jobs.
+Conversely, you are managing businesses or working 9-to-5 jobs.
 Some are raising families.
 Others are grand-parenting.
 Regardless of your estate, you must “work out your salvation” appropriately.

 Thank goodness we don’t have to “work out our salvation” like the first century Christians did when they were fed to lions!

 I’m glad we don’t have to “work out our salvation” like Christians of the Dark Ages.
 During the Dark Ages, written texts of Scripture were rare and people depended upon their memory after hearing a minister read the Word.